 We had bus service to Park Ridge High School, but many of us walked home from school in nice weather.
 Seems we walked a great deal in the 1920's and never thought about it.
 Sometimes we sat by the lake (Woodcliff Lake) and paddled our feet.
 There were wooden rail fences then.
-There was one spot near the Spill-way Road with thousands of violet pl ants.
-I'll never forget it Almost all houses had wells and one thought nothing of stopping for a drink.
+There was one spot near the Spillway Road with thousands of violet plants.
+I'll never forget it.
+Almost all the houses had wells and one thought nothing of stopping for a drink.
 It was just understood people would not object.
-Hillsdale was such a quiet, sedate, yet al ways friendly and warm place "Rembering" cont'd.
+Hillsdale was such a quiet, sedate, yet always friendly and warm place to live.